Also: Prepare yourself for an onslaught of about twenty F Bombs in this post, full disclosure.

 ‘We don’t know for sure, but we’ll need to do some more scans, I’m going to send you to the Gold Coast hospital, we’ll get you in there as soon as we can.'

 I don’t really know what happened for the rest of that visit.
-I just remember Glen tightening his grip around my hand.
+I just remember him tightening his grip around my hand.

 Later that evening, there is a dark, heavy and silent shock that hovers over us as we google image spina bifida.

 I am crying.
-Glen is internalising; no doubt imagining what it might be like to father a child he may not be able to play backyard cricket with, or take surfing.
+He is internalising; no doubt imagining what it might be like to father a child he may not be able to play backyard cricket with, or take surfing.

 We convince ourselves that ‘everything is going to be okay'- that we’ll get some more tests and they’ll come back perfectly fine.
 I mean, Baby has to be healthy, look how sick I am, he’s taking everything from me.
 (Again, that’s the gem that everyone offered us.
 If you’re this sick, baby will come out healthy and fat and perfect.)